dynamoose/dynamoose/docs/docs/guide/Scan.md

 Cat.scan().attributes(["id", "name"]); // Return all documents but only return the `id` & `name` properties for each item
 ```

+This function uses the `ProjectionExpression` DynamoDB property to save bandwidth and not send the entire item over the wire.

 ## scan.parallel(parallelScans)

 This function will run parallel scans on your table.
 The `parallelScans` parameter should be a number representing how many concurrent scans you wish to preform on the table.
 The results will be merged into a single array, with the `count`, `scannedCount`, & `timesScanned` properties being summed in the response.
 In the event there are multiple `lastKey` properties these will be merged into an array of objects.